jupyter/nbconvert/docs/source/customizing.rst

 Nbconvert templates are *directories* containing resources for nbconvert template exporters such as jinja templates and associated assets.
-They are installed in the **data directory** of nbconvert, namely ``<installation prefix>/jupyter/nbconvert``.
+They are installed in the **data directory** of nbconvert, namely ``<installation prefix>/share/jupyter/nbconvert``.
 Nbconvert includes several templates already.

-For example, three templates are provided in nbconvert core for the HTML exporter:
+For example, three HTML templates are provided in nbconvert core for the HTML exporter:

  - ``lab`` (The default HTML template, which produces the same DOM structure as JupyterLab)
  - ``classic`` (The HTML template styled after the classic notebook)